FAQs

 Are snacks and meals provided?

 A healthy snack is provided for each class.
 We follow the state licensing requirement that snacks consists of at least two (2) food groups and we try to use whole, organic foods whenever possible.
+Snack consists of a fruit and cracker or pretzel daily.
 We serve water as a beverage every day.
 Snack time is primarily to provide active children with a small amount of nutritious food in the time between breakfast and lunch.
 It also serves as a community building activity for children where they can share conversation as well as food.
-We also use the preparation of food as a learning experience and include many cooking activities throughout the year.

 Children may not bring snacks from home to eat during school time, unless there is an extreme medical condition noted by a doctor.
 It is also important that children learn to regulate their self-care needs.
 Preschool children should be able to go without their own food for the short time of the preschool class.

 Meals are not provided.
-At 12 PM, the Butterfly children eat a nutritious lunch brought from home together as a class in the yard, picnic-style.
+At 12 PM, the Chrysalis and Butterfly class eats lunch brought from home as a class in the yard, picnic-style.
 Please refrain from packing candy or soda in your child’s lunch.